Development feedback Archive

 Scrap bell curve reviews as they tend to increase disengagement, cripple innovation and collaboration

 Life after you scrap annual rated performance reviews Will you follow Deloitte, Adobe, Microsoft and Accenture and scrap annual rated performance reviews?
 If so the question is what to do next?
-Organisations are …
+Organisations are nervous to scrap annual reviews as: They want a fair and validated way to distribute compensation increases They need a record of low performance when dismissal is required They need performance data in an employee’s file for succession …

 Significant research over that last 15 years has demonstrated that each of us is a frighteningly unreliable at rating other people’s performance.